 Three elements--ideas, discourse, and institutions--all need to be considered in terms of the institutional context.
-That context is first of all the "meaning context" in which ideas, arguments and discourse make sense, such that speakers "get it right" in terms of the ideational rules or rationality of a given setting, by addressing their remarks to the "right" audiences at the "right" times in the "right" ways.
+That context is first of all the "meaning context" in which ideas and discourse make sense, such that speakers "get it right" in terms of the ideational rules or rationality of a given setting, by addressing their remarks to the "right" audiences at the "right" times in the "right" ways.
 This is why even where a term may be disseminated internationally, when it is taken up nationally, it is likely to be used very differently, given differences in meaning context and all that that entails in terms of culture--economic, political, and social.
-Ideas and discourse about globalization, for example, are very different from country to country, even between countries with seemingly similar liberal public philosophies like the United Kingdom and Ireland, where leaders sought to present it as a challenge to rise to (Hay and Smith 2005), let alone between these countries and a country like France, in which leaders argue more about the virtues of resisting globalization (Schmidt 2007).

 The context, however, may also refer to the "forum" within which the discourse proceeds, following a particular logic of communication.
-Thus, for example, Stephen

-Toulmin (1958) shows that in any given "forum of argumentation" or discourse, the procedural rules create a common set of understandings even when speakers lack trust or consensus, as in the adversarial arguments that take place in a courtroom.
+Thus, for example, Stephen Toulmin (1958) shows that in any given "forum of argumentation" or discourse, the procedural rules create a common set of understandings even when speakers lack trust or consensus, as in the adversarial arguments that take place in a courtroom.
 Moreover, in international negotiations where the rules are not preestablished and the "forum" is an ad hoc creation dependent upon the players and the circumstances, prenegotiations are the context within which the rules of discursive interaction are set, even though the actual process involves other kinds of discursive interactions outside the negotiating context, such as with domestic constituencies and other international actors (Stein 1989).

-Here we could also mention differences as understood by the référentiel school, between the forums in which deliberative argumentation is more open by contrast with the arenas in which bargaining is the focus (Jobert 1989).
-Finally, formal institutions--as elaborated in historical institutionalist explanation--also constitute the institutional context, and give shape to discursive interactions.
+Finally, formal institutions-as elaborated in historical institutionalist explanation-also constitute the institutional context and give shape to discursive interactions.
 Formal arrangements affect where discourse matters, by establishing who talks to whom about what, where and when.
 For example, although all countries have both coordinative and communicative discourses, one or the other tends to be more important due to the configuration of their political institutions.
-Political institutional setting helps explain why simple polities like France and the United Kingdom, where authority tends to be concentrated in the executive and reform agendas are generally decided by a restricted elite, tend to have more elaborate communicative discourses to the public--so as to legitimate those reforms--than in compound polities like Germany and Italy, where authority tends to be more dispersed.
-These countries tend to have more elaborate coordinative discourses among policy actors--so as to reach agreement among the much wider range of actors involved in arguing about and negotiating reform (Schmidt 2000, 2002a, 2006).
+Political institutional setting helps explain why simple polities like France and the United Kingdom, where authority tends to be concentrated in the executive and reform agendas are generally decided by a restricted elite, tend to have more elaborate communicative discourses to the public--so as to legitimate those reforms--than in compound polities like Germany and Italy, where authority tends to be more dispersed, and their coordinative discourses among policy actors are necessarily more elaborate, given the wide range of actors involved (Schmidt 2000, 2002a, 2006).

 The formal institutional context, however, is not neutral with regard to its effect on politics.
 But one cannot therefore simply map power onto position, as is often done in rationalist and historical institutionalist analyses that assume we know an agent's interests and power to serve those interests if we know their position (Schmidt 2010a).
 In discursive institutionalism, by contrast, there is always the recognition that ideas and discourse can also provide power, as actors gain power from their ideas at the same time they give power to their ideas (see also Wodak 2009:35-36).
 This results, for example, when agents are able to "set the agenda" as "policy entrepreneurs" who build coalitions for reform or as "political entrepreneurs" who gain public support for reform (Kingdon 1984; Baumgartner and Jones 1993).
-Moreover, actors can gain power from their ideas even where they may lack the power of position--as in the case of discourse coalitions that manage to have their own social construct adopted, as in the case of acid rain (Hajer 1993) or of social movements in which their arguments become predominant, as in the case whales (Epstein 2008).
+Moreover, actors can gain power from their ideas even where they may lack the power of position, whether discourse coalitions, as in the case of acid rain (Hajer 1993) or social movements, as in the case of the whales (Epstein 2008).